Urban Safety & Emergency Preparedness - Urban Exploration quest for Intermediate level adventurers

 6

-Build a neighborhood emergency network.
-Introduce yourself to immediate neighbors, exchange contact information, and identify skill sets (medical training, language abilities, physical limitations).
+Introduce yourself to immediate neighbors and exchange contact information.
+Identify who has medical training, language abilities, or physical limitations.
 Create a simple mutual aid plan for checking on vulnerable residents.
+Practice situational awareness by spending 15 minutes in high-traffic areas identifying exits, hazards, and safe cover.

 Gear Up for Your Quest